programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 ## Counting the Data by County
-Now that we have a DF with data (`ff_df`) and a DF with county geometries (`counties`) that share a common field (`FIPS`) we are ready to draw a map.
+Now that the two DFs are correctly set up, Folium makes it easy to draw a map.

-For our first map, we will draw a map that uses colors and shading to show the number of cases of police killing civilians.
-We will create a new DF (`map_df`), which will summarize the data in the `ff_df` so we can create a choropleth map with it.
+The first map will count the number of times people have been killed by police officers in each county and produce a choropleth map that shows, via shading, which counties have larger or smaller numbers.

-We can do this by simply doing a `.value_counts()` on the `FIPS` column.
-Since each record in the `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS number appears in the dataframe will tell us how many people have been killed in a given county.
+To do this, you can simply use the `.value_counts()` method on the `FIPS` column.
+Since each record in the `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS number appears in the dataframe will report many people have been killed in a given county.

+The next cell:
+1. Executes the `.value_counts()` method on the FIPS column.
-The `.value_counts()` method returns a series.
-The `.reset_index()` method will turn the series back into a dataframe and we will assign it to the **map_df** variable -- it is this data that we will map.
+1. Because `.value_counts()` returns a series, the `.reset_index()` method will turn the series back into a dataframe
+1. The new dataframe is assigned to **map_df**, a dataframe that will be used in the mapping process.

 ```python
 map_df = ff_df[['FIPS']].value_counts().reset_index()